Who is Portfolio Recovery Associates?

 Will Portfolio Recovery Associates sue me or garnish my wages?

-It’s possible that a collection agency like Portfolio Recovery Associates will resort to litigation when attempting to collect a debt.
+It’s possible that Portfolio Recovery Associates will resort to litigation when attempting to collect a debt.
 They may even seek wage garnishment.

 However, if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly get it removed from your credit report.
+They will help you dispute the Portfolio Recovery Associates debt with the three credit reporting agencies and possibly get it removed from your credit report.
 It’s also quite possible that you may never hear from or have to deal with Portfolio Recovery Associates again.

 Call Lexington Law to learn how they can help you avoid lawsuits and remove negative items from your credit report that will significantly improve your credit scores.

-It is also illegal for Portfolio Recovery Associates to make any claims they cannot or will not follow through on – this includes threatening to sue you or foreclose on your home.
+It is also illegal for Portfolio Recovery Associates, LLC to make any claims they cannot or will not follow through on—this includes threatening to sue you or foreclose on your home.

 Send Portfolio Recovery Associates a Debt Validation Letter

-Under the Fair Debt Collection Practices Act, the burden of proof lies on the collection agency.
-PRA must prove that the debt in question is accurate and they have a right to collect on it.
+Under the Fair Debt Collection Practices Act, the burden of proof lies on the debt collection company.
+Portfolio Recovery Associates, LLC must prove that the debt in question is accurate, and they have a right to collect on it.
 And that’s where a debt validation letter comes into play.

-It’s a written request that doesn’t get into the specific details about the debt.
-Instead, it requests that Portfolio Recovery Associates prove the debt is yours and you have a legal obligation to repay it.
+It’s a written request that doesn’t get into the details about the debt.
+Instead, it requests that Portfolio Recovery Associates prove the debt is yours, and you have a legal obligation to repay it.

 There’s a chance that Portfolio Recovery won’t have the documentation to validate the debt since they aren’t the original creditor.
 And that’s good news for you is PRA will have to remove the negative information from your credit report.